Bonus Army: Reports on communist elements

 An Army intelligence report claimed that the BEF intended to occupy the Capitol permanently and instigate fighting, as a signal for communist uprisings in all major cities.
 It also conjectured that at least part of the Marine Corps garrison in Washington would side with the revolutionaries, hence Marine units eight blocks from the Capitol were never called upon.
 The report of July 5, 1932, by Conrad H. Lanza in upstate New York was not declassified until 1991.

 The Department of Justice released an investigative report on the Bonus Army in September 1932, noting that communists had attempted to involve themselves with the Bonus Army from the start, and had been arrested for various offenses during protests:

 As soon as the bonus march was initiated, and as early as May, 1932, the Communist party undertook an organized campaign to foment the movement, and induced radicals to join the marchers to Washington.
 As early as the edition of May 31, 1932, the Daily Worker, a publication which is the central organ of the Communist party in the United States, urged worker veteran delegations to go to Washington on June 8th.

 In 1932, Hoover stated that the bulk of Bonus Army members behaved reasonably and a minority of what he described as communists and career criminals were responsible for most of the unrest associated with the events: "I wish to state emphatically that the extraordinary proportion of criminal, Communist, and nonveteran elements amongst the marchers as shown by this report, should not be taken to reflect upon the many thousands of honest, law-abiding men who came to Washington with full right of presentation of their views to the Congress.
 This better element and their leaders acted at all times to restrain crime and violence, but after the adjournment of Congress a large portion of them returned to their homes and gradually these better elements lost control."
 In his 1952 memoir, Hoover stated that at least 900 of the Bonus Army were "ex-convicts and Communists."

-In his memoir The Whole of Their Lives (1948) Benjamin Gitlow of the Communist Party USA reported that a number of communists had joined the Bonus Army during their trek across the nation, with the goal of recruiting people to the communist cause.
+In his memoir The Whole of Their Lives (1948) Benjamin Gitlow of the Communist Party USA claimed that a number of communists had joined the Bonus Army during their trek across the nation, with the goal of recruiting people to the communist cause.

 A 2009 Encyclopedia Britannica blog post asserted these would-be communist organizers were largely rejected by the Bonus Army marchers: "[T]here were communists present in the camps, led by John T. Pace from Michigan.
 But if Pace believed that Bonus Army was a ready-made revolutionary cadre, he was mistaken.
 The marchers routinely expelled avowed communists from the camps.
 They destroyed communist leaflets and other literature.
 And among their other slogans the veterans adopted a motto directed at the communists, 'Eyes front—not left!'"